hashicorp/nomad-openapi/clients/python/v1/docs/NodesApi.md

     x_nomad_token = "X-Nomad-Token_example" # str | A Nomad ACL token. (optional)
     per_page = 1 # int | Maximum number of results to return. (optional)
-    next_token = "next_token_example" # str | Indicates where to start paging for queries that support pagination. (optional) resources = "resources_example" # str | Whether or not to include the NodeResources and ReservedResources fields in the response. (optional)
+    next_token = "next_token_example" # str | Indicates where to start paging for queries that support pagination. (optional) resources = True # bool | Whether or not to include the NodeResources and ReservedResources fields in the response. (optional)

     # example passing only required values which don't have defaults set
     # and optional values